Shopify/kubeaudit/README.md

     metadata:
       labels:
         apps: YourAppNameHere
-        container.audit.kubernetes.io/<container-name>/allow-privilege-escalation: "YourReasonForOverrideHere"
+        container.audit.kubernetes.io/<container-name>.allow-privilege-escalation: "YourReasonForOverrideHere"
 ```

 Any label with a non-nil reason string will prevent `kubeaudit` from throwing the corresponding error and issue a warning instead.
+Note that the reason may only contain alphanumeric characters and `.`, `_`, `-`, per Kubernetes label specification.
 Reasons matching `"true"` (not case sensitive) will be displayed as `Unspecified`.

 `kubeaudit` can skip certain audits by applying override labels to containers.
 If you want skip an audit for a specific container inside a pod, you can add an container override label.
 For example, if you use `kubeaudit` to ignore `allow-run-as-root` check for container "MyContainer1", you can add the following label: